mbasagoitia/data-structures-and-algorithms-python/rsa-quantum-algorithms/notes/bell's-inequality-and-entangled-states.md

 If either of them receive a 1, they apply a rotation of pi/8 (Alice) or -pi/8 (Bob) and measure the qubit and send back the result.

-If they receive a 0, they do not apply anyhing to the qubit, and they simply measure it and send back the result.
+If they receive a 0, they do not apply anything to the qubit, and they simply measure it and send back the result.

 Case 1: Both receive 0; chance of winning is 1
 Case 2: Either one receives a 1, but not both; chance of winning is about 0.85